Cribs are a hella expensive baby item. So you have to be a bit more careful in choosing the right one as you don’t want to waste a lot of money.

 In a hurry?
 Here are the key details in this article:

-- Convertible cribs can be worth it as they can save you time and money in the long run IF, BIG IF – you can fully use and convert it as a toddler bed or even as a full-sized bed.
+- Convertible cribs can be worth it as they can save you time and money in the long run IF, BIG IF – you can fully use it as a toddler bed/ day bed/ junior bed, etc., depending on your purchased crib.

-- But they’re more expensive, they can get a bit worn down with bite marks and such, you might have trouble looking for the conversion kit, it might be too big for the bedroom when you finally convert them.
+- But convertible crib are more expensive, they can get a bit worn down with bite marks and such, you might have trouble looking for the conversion kit, it might be too big for the bedroom when you finally convert them.

 - Or your kid might not like it and would prefer another bed.